solana-labs/solana/docs/src/developing/on-chain-programs/developing-c.md

 - [BPF Loader deprecated
   deserialization](https://github.com/solana-labs/solana/blob/8415c22b593f164020adc7afe782e8041d756ddf/sdk/bpf/c/inc/deserialize_deprecated.h#L25)

-Some programs may want to perform deserialzaiton themselves and they can by providing their own implementation of the [raw entrypoint](#program-entrypoint).
+Some programs may want to perform deserialization themselves, and they can by providing their own implementation of the [raw entrypoint](#program-entrypoint).
 Take note that the provided deserialization functions retain references back to the serialized byte array for variables that the program is allowed to modify